jdavid/py2llvm/README.md

 - Type conversion can be explicit in an assignment, using type hints, e.g.
   "a: int = 2.0" the float literal will be converted to an integer.

+The return value:

+- The return value is converted as well, e.g. if the function is declared to return a float then in "return 2" the literal integer value will be converted to float.

 Local variables:

 - It's not possible to reuse the name of the same local variable for 2 different types.
 For instance "a = 2; a = 2.0" is forbidden.

-The return value:

-- The functions *must* always return a value.
-- The return value is converted as well, e.g. if the function is declared to return a float then in "return 2" the literal integer value will be converted to float.

 LLVM is Static-Single-Assignment (SSA).
 There're 2 approaches to handle local
 variables: